 However, using a technique called arthroscopy, surgeons can look inside the knee and "see" the hole in the cartilage.
 A lesion of this size will certainly be causing symptoms of arthritis in knee.

 Widuchowski et al reported that fully two thirds of these patients had erosions of either the cartilage lining of the femur or tibia, or cartilage and bone lesions.
 These holes have little potential to heal according to the research, presenting a serious clinical challenge to your doctor or chiropractor.
 Permanent disability is a reality.

 The single most effective, and most neglected treatment, is pure and simple, weight loss; except it's not easy.
 Patients it would seem would rather go through the pain, expense and danger of a total knee replacement, than lose 10 to 20 kg, but sometimes far more is required.

 Having examined many of the victims of minibus accidents in South Africa, some months or years post trauma, I have come to the conclusion that a fractured tibia or femur very frequently results in arthritis pain in the knee.

 What seems to commonly occur is that the fracture is obviously the first injury that has to be addressed, and is usually done quite adequately orthopaedically in most hospitals.
 However, once the plaster cast is removed, it appears to be the exception where other soft tissue injuries to the hip, knee or ankle are sought.
-When there's been enough force exerted to fracture a bone, there's inevitably associated ST injury; ligaments or menisci are damaged; untreated, arthritis is inevitable.
+When there's been enough force exerted to fracture a bone, there is inevitably associated ST injury; ligaments or menisci are damaged.
+Untreated, arthritis is inevitable.